 Tailor your study to fit your individual needs and professional interests.
-In this capstone course, the type of doctoral project you carry out can fall into one of five areas: case reports, community health projects, professional in-service, teaching, or preparation for a clinical specialty.
+In this capstone course, the type of doctoral project you carry out can fall into one of three areas: community health projects, professional in-service, or preparation for a clinical specialty.

-For some projects, the primary information and activity will be the creation of a clinical or administrative case-report presentation.
-For others, the activity and outcomes will focus on the creation of an educational in-service or teaching-learning discovery.
+For some projects, the activity and outcomes will focus on the creation of an educational in-service.
 Another potential area is the identification of a public health issue related to a community need, and the generation of a program or mechanism for addressing that issue.